Updated: Oct. 12, 2018

 Nihonbashi has historically been Tokyo’s district for textile wholesalers and trading companies.
 Shiga has had close ties with Nihonbashi ever since Omi shonin merchants from Shiga opened shop here during the Edo Period to sell fabrics made in Shiga.
 The most famous Shiga clothing store in Nihonbashi was Shirokiya (白木屋) opened by Nagahama-born Omura Hikotaro I (大村 彦太郎) in 1662 on the site across the street from CocoShiga.
 (This was even before the Mitsui family opened the store that would become Mitsukoshi Dept. Store in Nihonbashi.)
 It was absorbed by Tokyu Dept. Store in 1958 which eventually closed this flagship store in 1999 where the huge COREDO Nihonbashi shopping complex took its place.

-Although sadly Shirokiya no longer exists in Japan (only an offshoot store in Honolulu, Hawaii remains), Nihonbashi still has a good number of businesses originally from Shiga.
-Shiga Bank’s Tokyo branch is still in Nihonbashi and the Shiga Kenjinkai national headquarters is in Nihonbashi.
-Itochu’s Tokyo office was also in Nihonbashi for many years.
+Although sadly Shirokiya no longer exists in Japan (only an offshoot store in Honolulu, Hawaii remains), Nihonbashi still has a good number of businesses (mainly fabric wholesalers) originally from Shiga.
+Shiga Bank’s Tokyo branch and the Tokyo Shiga Kenjinkai building are in Nihonbashi.
+Itochu’s Tokyo office was also in Nihonbashi for many years before it moved away.
 So for Shiga, I agree that Nihonbashi is the ideal Tokyo location for CocoShiga.
-(Not to be confused with Nipponbashi in Osaka.)

 Of course, Nihonbashi is most famous for its namesake Nihonbashi Bridge which was the starting point of the old Tokaido Road and Nakasendo Road both of which go through Shiga before reaching Kyoto.
 Nihonbashi thus became Japan’s most famous bridge (originally a wooden bridge) and Nihonbashi was destined to become one of Japan’s most famous places.
 The bridge is a very short walk from CocoShiga.
 In the old days, the road in front of CocoShiga went directly to Shiga along the Tokaido Road.